vamshi694/AI_Product_Manager/README.md

 - **Feature Request / New Products:**
   - Streamlines collecting and prioritizing new feature requests for existing products..

-- **KPI Analysis:**
-  - Utilizes AI to perform root cause analysis on KPI drops and synthesizes user feedback studies, providing actionable insights.

 - **Integration with Tools:**
   - Seamlessly connecting with Jira and other project management tools to fetch data and manage storyboards effectively.
 Summarizes the conversation to send it via email to the desired individual.

 - **Avatar Interface:**
-  - Creating a user-friendly, avatar-based interface to humanize interactions with AI and enhance user engagement..
+  - A user-friendly, avatar-based interface to humanize interactions with AI and enhance user engagement.

 ## Concept Covered